CefasRepRes/celtic_sea_cod_trawling_analysis_2023/README.md

    - **avg_sp**:  Average fishing speeds of the vessels by aggregation category

- #### 3.2 Aggregate the data by defined categories and create the final output
+ ####  Aggregate the data by defined categories and create the TABLE 2 final output